Papinian: Life

 Little is known about Papinian.
-He was of Syrian origin and birth and a native of Emesa, for he is said to have been a kinsman of Septimius Severus' second wife, Julia Domna, who was a member of the Emesene dynasty.
+He was of Syrian origin and birth and a native of Emesa, for he is said to have been a kinsman of Septimius Severus's second wife, Julia Domna, who was a member of the Emesene dynasty.

 One source shows him as a follower of the casuistry of Quintus Cervidius Scaevola, another shows him to have been his pupil.
 A concurring (but dubious) passage in the Augustan History claims that he studied law with Severus under Scaevola.

 Papinian was an intimate friend of Emperor Severus and accompanied him to Britain during 207 CE, where he served in "the forum of York" in response to an uprising by Scottish Highlanders.
 He was at some time made an attorney general (advocatus fisci), master of petitions (requests), magister libellorum, by Severus.
 He also served as Treasurer and Captain of the Guard for the Emperor.
 Before the emperor's death, he commended his two sons Caracalla and Geta into the lawyer's charge.